sentinl/sentinl/TUTORIAL.md

 ### Watcher rule
 To illustrate the trigger logic, we will create an alert for an aggregation against the data we just created.

-The example will use simple parameters:
+The basic example will use simple parameters:
 * Run each 60 seconds
 * Target the daily mos-* index with query aggregation
 * Trip condition when aggregations.avg.value < 3